Chiang Mai Holidays

 - Visit the immaculate hilltop temple Wat Phra That Doi Suthep

-- Dine on the native Northern Vietnamese dish Khao Soi
+- Dine on the native Northern Thai dish Khao Soi

 - Sample some of the myriad streetfood